 ~Applicants to the MAT K-6 program must apply for a Substitute Teaching License immediately.
 A Substitute Teaching License will be needed for participation in clinical experiences.
 See http://www.wpunj.edu/coe/departments/field/substitute-license.html

-+Clinical practice, whether through residency (traditional route) or teacher of record (alternate route) requires prior application through the Office of Field Experiences.
++Clinical practice requires prior application through the Office of Field Experiences.
 Clinical experience applications must be submitted as soon as applicants are admitted into the program.
-Failure to submit an application for the clinical experiences will result in a delay in program completion.
 For additional information please contact the Office of Field Experiences 973-720-3132 or 973-720-2109.

 In addition to the University’s admission requirements:

-Professor Julie Rosenthal Program Director, Department of Elementary and Early Childhood Education firstname.lastname@example.org
+Professor Julie Rosenthal Program Director, Department of Teacher Education, Pk-12 firstname.lastname@example.org

 William Paterson University